Hero image desktop Hero image mobile

 Healthy soil means healthy grass.
 Healthy grass means healthy cattle.
 Healthy, happy cattle means a high-quality end product to be enjoyed as part of a healthy, sustainable diet.

-Effective land use and food production is important in a country where just three per cent of agricultural land is suitable for growing crops.
+Effective land use and food production is important in a country where just 3.75% of Australia's agricultural land mass is used for cropping.

 Most of Australia is non-arable land that just doesn’t suit cropping.
 What it does suit, is growing grass.